-Yes, it is.
+A Yes, it is.

-tender the briefing book prepared by the U. S. Fish and Game Department as Exhibit Number Twenty-nine.
-It's not there?
+MS. JACOBER: The OCD would tender the briefing book prepared by the U. S. Fish and Game Department as Exhibit Number Twenty-nine.
+It's not too repetitive.

-too repetitive.

 MR. LEMAY: Without objection that will be admitted into the evidence.
-Is that the book
+Is that the book there?